 Research and Development

-Aerospace, through the Space Safety Institute, provides a range of research and development initiatives, including cloud security research; defensive cyber operations for space and ground to identify anomalies using machine learning and artificial intelligence; red/blue team training and testing; the development of a mobile Cyber Forensic Toolkit for rapid deployment, non-invasive packet capture, and analytic capabilities; and non-invasive cyber assessments (pen testing space and ground assets).
+Aerospace's Space Safety Institute provides a range of research and development initiatives, including cloud security research; defensive cyber operations for space and ground to identify anomalies using machine learning and artificial intelligence; red/blue team training and testing; the development of a mobile Cyber Forensic Toolkit for rapid deployment, non-invasive packet capture, and analytic capabilities; and non-invasive cyber assessments (pen testing space and ground assets).

 Infrastructure, Tools, and Data

-The Space Safety Institute will leverage Aerospace’s Cyber Security Subdivision (CSS), which employs virtualization and managed networking to enable rapid setup of a variety of test infrastructures, tailorable to customer environments and needs.
+The Space Safety Institute leverages Aerospace’s Cybersecurity and Advanced Platforms Subdivision (CAPS), which employs virtualization and managed networking to enable rapid setup of a variety of test infrastructures, tailorable to customer environments and needs.
 Spacecraft telemetry simulators enable realistic test scenarios.